 - Monitor local weather during hurricane season – it can get seriously bad.

 - Make sure your phone works – so you can use it for maps, emergencies, keeping in touch with people.
-Get a sim card if you need one.
+Get an international sim card if you need one.

-Being all about solo travel, we could talk all day about the benefits of travelling the world by yourself; the main one though is probably only having yourself to rely on.
+Being all about solo travel, I could talk all day about the benefits of travelling the world by yourself; the main one though is probably only having yourself to rely on.
 It’s going to be challenging, but that’s the best bit: you get to grow as a person whilst seeing awesome stuff!
+As long as you know how to stay safe travelling, you’ll be fine.

 - Choose an accommodation that suits your travel style.
-There’s a surprisingly big range of accommodation on the Bahamas – from luxe resorts to cute guesthouses and even hostels, there’s a lot to choose from.
-Make sure it’s also safe and secure, meaning a good location as much as good security in place and “amazing staff” written in reviews.
+There’s a surprisingly big range of accommodation in the Bahamas – from luxe resorts to cute guesthouses and even hostels, there’s a lot to choose from.

 - A good option, if you’re a solo traveller, is an all-inclusive resort – if you can afford it.
 You won’t have to worry too much about safety, there are no worries about travelling alone at night, everything’s in one place and you’ll probably get to meet people, too.

-- Avoid booking an isolated form of accommodation, unless on one of the safer, outer island like one of the Exumas, or maybe Bimini or Abaco.
-Unless in a group, probably don’t get an Airbnb.
+- Avoid booking an isolated form of accommodation, unless on one of the safer, outer island.

 - Try to walk around as confidently as possible.
 It’s possible that you’ll be more of a target by yourself, so walk with purpose and look like you know where you’re going – even if you don’t.

 - Try to keep other people informed of where you are and what you’re doing.
-Calling your parents, your friends, other members of your family, checking-in on your Whatsapp, updating your Facebook with amazing photos, that sort of thing, is going to ensure that people know what you’re up to; it’s always safer having people know where you are than being off-grid.
+It’s always safer having people know where you are than being off-grid.

 - A good way for solo travellers to see the Bahamas is on a group tour.
-You can do things like swimming with stingrays, going on a snorkelling adventure, or some other sort of island-hopping excursion.
-Not only do you get to see awesome stuff, but you also get a guide to tell you about it all, the safety of being guided, and some people to hang out with and get to know.
+Not only do you get to see awesome stuff, but you also get a guide to tell you about it all, the safety of being guided, and find some people to travel with and get to know.

 - Somewhere you can go by yourself that’s pretty safe is the Ardastra Gardens.
 Whilst partly a zoo, it’s also a conservation centre where you can wander around 5 acres of tropical jungle and see some rare Caribbean flamingoes.

 - Accommodation.
-This is very important as a solo female traveller and is basically the foundation for your trip; get a bad place, and you may have a crappy time.
-New Providence has a selection of hostels, but don’t expect them to be budget-friendly.
-Then again, when it comes to safety in the Bahamas, your budget shouldn’t be costing you your security.
+This is very important for avoiding trouble as a solo female traveller and is basically the foundation for your trip; get a bad place, and you may have a crappy time.

 - Hostels are a good option in the Bahamas.
 Here you’ll find sociable people, beachside locations, nice staff and a relaxing environment that’s still secure.
 Make sure you read reviews.
 Firstly though, it’s very, very important that you book somewhere that’s got a lot of good reviews – especially from solo female travellers who have been there before.